 The burden of paperwork and lower compensation for PCP’s often steers the most talented medical students toward ROAD specialties.
 Better physicians will lead to better care and more primary care innovation.

-There’s a need to fill gaps of care between visits.
+Someone needs to fill gaps of care between visits.

-Conversations about your health shouldn’t be confined to <20min semi-annual PCP visits.
+Conversations about your health shouldn’t be confined to <15 min semi-annual PCP visits.
 (If you are even lucky enough to have a good PCP) Primary care should include daily or weekly touch points.
 You can achieve this through digital tools to extend the care between visits.

 Prevent doctors from saying the same thing over again.